valakhosravi/Interview-Questions-Answers/Technical/Scrum.md

 # Scrum
+**Q: What is Scrum?**
+A: Scrum is an agile framework for managing and completing complex projects.
+It emphasizes teamwork, collaboration, iterative development, and continuous improvement.

+**Q: What are the three roles in Scrum?**
+A: The three roles in Scrum are the Product Owner, the Scrum Master, and the Development Team.

+**Q: What is the role of the Product Owner in Scrum?**
+A: The Product Owner is responsible for creating and maintaining the product backlog, prioritizing items in the backlog, and ensuring that the team delivers value to the stakeholders.

+**Q: What is the role of the Scrum Master in Scrum?**
+A: The Scrum Master is responsible for facilitating the Scrum framework, removing impediments that prevent the team from achieving their goals, and coaching team members on agile methodologies.

+**Q: What is the role of the Development Team in Scrum?**
+A: The Development Team is responsible for delivering a potentially shippable product increment at the end of each sprint.
+They are self-organizing and cross-functional, meaning they have all the skills needed to deliver the product.

+**Q: What is a sprint in Scrum?**
+A: A sprint is a time-boxed period in which the development team works to deliver a potentially shippable product increment.
+Sprints typically last between one to four weeks.

+**Q: What is a product backlog in Scrum?**
+A: The product backlog is a prioritized list of features, enhancements, and bug fixes that need to be delivered in the product.
+It is maintained by the Product Owner and constantly refined and updated.

+**Q: What is a sprint backlog in Scrum?**
+A: The sprint backlog is a subset of the product backlog items that the development team commits to delivering during the sprint.
+It is created during the sprint planning meeting.

+**Q: What is a daily Scrum in Scrum?**
+A: A daily Scrum is a 15-minute meeting where the development team reviews progress, discusses any impediments, and plans for the next 24 hours.
+It is held every day during the sprint.

+**Q: What is a sprint review in Scrum?**
+A: A sprint review is a meeting held at the end of each sprint to review the work completed and demonstrate the potentially shippable product increment to stakeholders.
+Feedback is gathered to inform the product backlog for the next sprint.

+**Q: What is a retrospective in Scrum?**
+A: A retrospective is a meeting held at the end of each sprint to review the sprint and identify areas for improvement.
+The goal is to continuously improve the team's process and performance.

 **Q: What is a Scrum Master?**
 A: A Scrum Master is a role within an agile development team that is responsible for ensuring that the team follows the Scrum framework and principles.